run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > ``--pvc my-pvc-2:/tmp/john:ro`` - Use a Persistent Volume Claim named `my-pvc-2`.
 Mount it to `/tmp/john` as read-only

---run-as-user

->  Run in the context of the current user running the Run:AI command rather than the root user.
-While the default container user is _root_ (same as in Docker), this command allows you to submit a job running under your Linux user.
-This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories etc.
+--volume stringArray | -v stringArray
+>  Volume to mount into the container.
+Example ``-v /raid/public/john/data:/root/data:ro`` The flag may optionally be suffixed with ``:ro`` or ``:rw`` to mount the volumes in read-only or read-write mode, respectively.

+### Network

+--host-ipc
+>  Use the host's ipc namespace.
+Controls whether the pod containers can share the host IPC namespace.
+IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
+> Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack
+>
+> For further information see [docker run reference](https://docs.docker.com/engine/reference/run/")

+--host-network
+>  Use the host's network stack inside the container
+> For further information see [docker run reference](https://docs.docker.com/engine/reference/run/")

+--port stringArray
+>  Expose ports from the Job container.
+Used together with ``--service-type``.
+>  Examples:
+>    ``--port 8080:80 --service-type loadbalancer``

+>    ``--port 8080 --service-type ingress``

 --service-type string | -s string
 >  Service exposure method for interactive Job.
 Options are: ``portforward``, ``loadbalancer``, ``nodeport``, ingress.
 >  Use the command runai list to obtain the endpoint to use the service when the job is running.
 Different service methods have different endpoint structure

---template string

->  Templates are currently not supported
+### Job Lifecycle

+--backoffLimit int
+> The number of times the job will be retried before failing.
+The default is 6.
+This flag will only work with training workloads (when the ``--interactive`` flag is not specified)

+--completions int
+>  The number of successful pods required for this job to be completed.
+Used for [Hyperparameter optimization](../Walkthroughs/walkthrough-hpo.md).
+Use together with ``--parallelism``.

+--parallelism int
+> The number of pods this job tries to run in parallel at any time.
+Used for [Hyperparameter optimization](../Walkthroughs/walkthrough-hpo.md).
+Use together with ``--completions``.

 --ttl-after-finish duration
 >  Define the duration, post job finish, after which the job is automatically deleted (5s, 2m, 3h, etc).
 > Note: This setting must first be enabled at the cluster level.
 See [Automatically Delete Jobs After Job Finish](../Scheduling/auto-delete-jobs.md)

---volume stringArray | -v stringArray

->  Volume to mount into the container.
-Example ``-v /raid/public/john/data:/root/data:ro`` The flag may optionally be suffixed with ``:ro`` or ``:rw`` to mount the volumes in read-only or read-write mode, respectively.
+### Access Control

+--create-home-dir
+> Create a temporary home directory for the user in the container.
+Data saved in this directory will not be saved when the container exits.
+The flag is set by default to true when the --run-as-user flag is used, and false if not.

+--prevent-privilege-escalation
+> Prevent the job’s container and all launched processes from gaining additional privileges after the job starts.
+Default is ``false``.
+For more information see [Privilege Escalation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#privilege-escalation).

+--run-as-user
+>  Run in the context of the current user running the Run:AI command rather than the root user.
+While the default container user is _root_ (same as in Docker), this command allows you to submit a job running under your Linux user.
+This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories etc.

+### Scheduling

+--elastic
+> Mark the job as elastic.
+For further information on Elasticity see [Elasticity Dynamically Stretch Compress Jobs According to GPU Availability](../researcher-library/rl-elasticity.md)

---working-dir string
+--node-type string

->  Starts the container with the specified directory
+>  Allows defining specific nodes (machines) or a group of nodes on which the workload will run.
+To use this feature your administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../Administrator/Researcher-Setup/limit-to-node-group.md)
+> This flag can be used in conjunction with Project-based affinity.
+In this case, the flag is used to refine the list of allowable node groups set in the project.
+For more information see: [Working with Projects](../../Administrator/Admin-User-Interface-Setup/Working-with-Projects.md)

+--preemptible
+>  Mark an interactive job as preemptible.
+Preemptible jobs can be scheduled above guaranteed quota but may be reclaimed at any time.

 ### Global Flags